The Origins of California Wine

 Wine and Pueblo de Los Ángeles

 The Spanish pueblo of Los Ángeles was El Pueblo de Nuestra Senora la Reina de Los Ángeles, meaning the Town of Our Lady the Queen of the Angels, was established as the second Spanish civilian town in California in 1781.
-Five years later, the first vine cuttings were brought here from Mission San Gabriel Arcángel, a Franciscan missionary settlement founded by Father Junipero Serra nearby in 1771.
+Five years later, the first vine cuttings were brought here from Mission San Gabriel Arcángel, a Franciscan missionary settlement founded by Fray Junipero Serra nearby in 1771.

 In the decades that followed, Los Angeles became the main urban center of Alta California, first on the back of its many cattle ranches and then during the Californian gold rush of the mid-19th century.
 Simultaneously, it grew into one of the main markets for Californian wine.